magomimmo/modern-cljs/doc/tutorial-06.md

 in `"resources/public/js/modern.js`.

 I'm not going to explain every single detail of the CLJS/CLS pair of compilers.
-The only detail that is useful for investigation and eventually solving the above issue is that the pair of compilers generates a **single** JS file
+The only detail that is useful for investigating and eventually solving the above issue is that the pair of compilers generates a **single** JS file
 (e.g. `"resources/public/js/modern.js"`) from **all** of the CLJS files